-IPP (Internet Printing Protocol)

-IPP is an industry standard protocol for printing as well as managing print jobs and media sizes, and supports authentication and encryption, making it a capable and secure printing solution.
+Internet Printing Protocol (IPP) is an industry standard protocol for printing and managing print jobs and media sizes.
+It supports authentication and encryption, making IPP a capable and secure printing solution.
 IPP is an IP-based protocol and can be used locally or over the Internet.

-Note: To configure IPP for secure/encrypted printing, specify a user name, password, and digest authentication (for Windows only).
+Note: To configure IPP for secure/encrypted printing, specify a user name, password, and digest authentication (Windows only).
 Every client that tries to print to the printer over IPP must enter this information.
 The user name and password are sent in plain text to the printer.
 If you specify digest authentication, the password is secured before it is sent to the printer.